RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-Well, that doesn't look like what we wanted, does it?
-That's because, when dealing with very large data sets, one needs to be careful not to try and load them into memory unless they have been filtered or summarized to a much smaller size.
-Therefore in `plyrmr` the general rule is that loading into memory happens only when the user decides so.
-In this case, we know the data set is small so we can just go ahead with this operation  and enter:
+What we see are only a few arbitrary rows from the resulting data set.
+This is not only a consequence of the limited screen real estate, but also, in the case of large data sets, of the capacity gap between memory of a single machine and big data.
+In general, we can't expect to be able to load big data in memory.
+Sometimes, after summarization or filtering, the result of processing big data is small enough to fit into main memory.
+In this example, we know the data set is small so we can just go ahead and enter:

 ```r